mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 Previously, adopters had to repackage and redeploy the CAS web application if a configuration property (i.e. LDAP URL) had to be changed.
 This will no longer be true in CAS 5 where **most if not ALL** CAS components become reloadable.
 What this means is, specific endpoints (and administrative UIs) are exposed to adopters which can receive a reload request (permissions granting) and auto-configure the running CAS application context with the new state of the world WITHOUT the need to repackage and/or deploy the CAS software.

-This model would not have possible without CAS taking full advantage of [Spring Cloud](http://projects.spring.io/spring-cloud/).
+This model would not have been possible without CAS taking full advantage of [Spring Cloud](http://projects.spring.io/spring-cloud/).

 ### Deployment